tomkeays/hours/README.md

 1. Refactor database code to use PDO approach.
 2. Make the database queries more secure by using prepared stateents and placeholders.
 3. Create a way to handle instances when the library is open 24 hours.
 The may be a corresponding best practice for formating entries in the underlying Google Calendar.
-4. Use and API approach for generating the calendar on the website.
+4. Use an API approach for generating the calendar on the website.